-The global colors options can be found in Customizer → General Options → Colors.
-From here you can change the color palette of your website, the base font color, content elements color and more.
+The global colors options can be found in Customizer → General Options → Colours.

-Link Color – this option sets the link initial color and hover color.
+Links – this option sets the link initial color and hover color.

 Text Selection – applies styles to the part of a document that has been highlighted by the user (such as clicking and dragging the mouse across text).